rigids/HtmlLocalStorage/README.md

 # HtmlLocalStorage
-A demo of htmlLocalStorage with MongoDB
+A demo of htmlLocalStorage with MongoDB....